Knowledge Guided Learning: Towards Open Domain Egocentric Action Recognition with Zero Supervision: Open World Egocentric Action Recognition

 \subsection{Inference}

 Given the putative object and action labels, we define an inference function that reasons about the semantic relationships between these concepts to arrive at an interpretation of the scene.
-Since we allow for multiple possibilities in both action and object space, a feasible optimization solution for such an exponentially large search space is to use a sampling strategy.
+Since we allow for multiple possibilities in both action and object space, a feasible optimization solution for such an exponentially large search space is a sampling strategy.
 We follow the work in~\cite{aakur2019wacv} and employ a Markov Chain Monte Carlo (MCMC) based simulated annealing process, which uses two proposal functions for inference.
 A global proposal function samples an underlying connector graph $\sigma$ for an interpretation, and the local proposal populates the sites in the connector graph.
 Each jump gives rise to a configuration whose semantic content represents a possible interpretation for the given video.
-Configurations with the least energy represent possible interpretations of the activity. {The algorithm is outlined in more detail in the supplementary material}.
+Configurations with the least energy represent possible interpretations of the activity.
+The algorithm for the MCMC-based simulated annealing process is shown in Algorithm~\ref{MCMC_Inference}.
+We begin with the set of \textit{filtered} region proposals with detected concepts from the source domain $G^s$, the corresponding set of plausible target domain generators $G$, and concept generators from ConceptNet $U$, that provide the background knowledge for concept generators.
+We initialize the search by sampling an initial configuration $c^\prime$.
+The proposed configuration is used as initialization for the ``\textit{best}'' configuration seen so far.
+The search is initiated and performed for a fixed number of iterations $k_{max}$ defined in the parameters.
+The choice between the proposal functions is decided by sampling from a uniform distribution.
+At each step of the annealing process, the temperature is updated based on a cooling rate given by $\alpha^k$, where $\alpha$ is a predefined constant.
+Each step of the simulated annealing process yields a new configuration $c^\prime$, accepted or rejected, based on its energy.